-This subject introduces you to the history, theory, and practice of Australian public and foreign policy.
-The subject addresses issues of international and domestic concern and it will provide you with an understanding of the modern Australian political environment.
-The subject aims to equip you with the tools necessary to understand and critically evaluate the Australian policy development.
-You will investigate the actors and institutions that develop and implement Australia’s public and foreign policy.
+This subject introduces students to the history, theory and practice of Australian public and foreign policy.
+The subject addresses issues of international and domestic concern, thereby providing students with an understanding of the modern Australian political environment.
+The emphasis of the subject is to equip students with the necessary tools to understand critically the development of Australian policy.
+On completion, students will have gained an appreciation of the actors and institutions that develop and implement Australian public and foreign policy.

 |Academic unit:||Faculty of Society & Design|

 |Prescribed resources:||No Prescribed resources.
 After enrolment, students can check the Books and Tools area in iLearn for the full Resource List.|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|